shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 ## Debugging:
-- Functions are not short enough to meet its real time application:
+- If functions are not short enough to meet its real time application:
   - Chance often used variable to registers.
   - Precompiling header functions.
 - Infinite Loop debugging:
   - Use watchdog function.
   - retriggerable hardware timer to interrupt the processor.
-- filecopy PR1.C PR2.C
+- Main function input -> filecopy PR1.C PR2.C:
   - argc would contain 3
-  - argv[0] would contain base address of the string “filecopy”
+  - argv[0] would contain base address of the string “filecopy”.
-  - argv[1] would contain base address of the string “PR1.C”
+  - argv[1] would contain base address of the string “PR1.C”.
-  - argv[2] would contain base address of the string “PR2.C”
+  - argv[2] would contain base address of the string “PR2.C”.
-- Unresponsiveness after startup
+- Unresponsiveness after startup:
-  - Run the firmware out of the embedded system's RAM instead of the ROM
+  - Run the firmware out of the embedded system's RAM instead of the ROM.
 - Debugging methods:
-  - JTAG port
+  - JTAG port.
-  - Backgorind debug mode
+  - Background debug mode.

 ## Hardware Related: